jdongca2003/Tensorflow-singularity-container-with-GPU-support/README.md

 You can do it by vagrant + virtualbox.
 Inside VM, you can build container image and copy it into your host machine with Nvidia GPU card.

 #### My nvidia driver/cuda versions are different from those in the above scripts.
 How can I modify the above scripts?
-At the first step, you need to run 'nvidia-smi' to identify your nvidia version.
+At the first step, you need to run 'nvidia-smi' to identify your nvidia version in your host machine.
 Then you can download the corresponding nvidia driver
 (NVIDIA-Linux-x86_64-$driver_version.run ) and cuda/cudnn version and modify the script "tensorflow.sh".